NYPL/engineering-general/standards/manual-testing.md

 - Accessibility testing\*\*

 \* Visual QA is owned by the design team.
-\*\* Accessibility testing is owned by the accessibility consultant, but should be supplemented by manual testing.
+\*\* Accessibility testing is owned by the accessibility consultant, but should be supplemented by developers.
 See [Developer Accessibility Testing](#developer-accessibility-testing).

 ```mermaid
 graph TD